 Patrick represents utilities in land rights matters, including in acquisition and permitting matters.
 Patrick has appeared in connection with this work before regulatory bodies, in court, and before court-appointed Commissioners in valuation hearings.

 PEMS Co.
 Int’l, Inc. v.
 Temp-Air, Inc., et al., 2011 Minn.
 App.
 Unpub.
 LEXIS 32 (Minn.
 Ct.
 App.
 Jan.
-11, 2011) (summary judgment obtained on defendants’ behalves and then affirmed by the Minnesota Court of Appeals in a business tort case brought by alleged finder seeking fee in connection with business transaction)
+11, 2011) (affirming summary judgment against alleged finder seeking fee in connection with business acquisition)

 Diversified Water Division, Inc. v.
 Standard Water Control Systems, Inc., 2008 Minn.
 App.
 Unpub.
 LEXIS 1087 (Minn.
 Ct.
 App.
 Sept.
-23, 2008) (upholding award of punitive damages in a business tort dispute between competitors)
+23, 2008) (affirming award of punitive damages against competing business)